 If you’d like to get them into the ground sooner rather than later, just wait until nighttime temperatures are consistently above 50 degrees in the spring (or early summer here in the north country).

-How Long Does It Take Apple Seedlings to Bare Fruit?
+How Long Does It Take Apple Seedlings to Bear Fruit?

 After three years in the dirt, our apple seedlings are now actually taller than our grafted nursery trees.
 We’re expecting them to come to bare alongside our other standard apple varieties in about 5 more years, but time will tell.